-IPS or In-plane switching, also known as Super TFT is technology that was developed in 1996 by Hitachi, however it was not made available to the public until several years later.
+IPS or In-plane switching, also known as Super TFT is a technology that was developed in 1996 by Hitachi, however, it was not made available to the public until several years later.
 IPS is available in different variants and has improved greatly over time.

 Size and Standard of your Monitor